f-viktor/GPU-Passthrough_Arch-Linux/README.md

 there is a workaround by patching the driver itself on the guest windows machine, it is kind of experimental: https://github.com/sk1080/nvidia-kvm-patcher

+# Plus tips
+**moving the image**
+lets say you created the image in the wrong place or wanna borrow it to your friend, real simple, you just gotta change the disk line in /etc/qemu/wmaneme.xml and move the file that it was pointing at